EvgenyKashin/non-leaking-conv/README.md

 *width mult - channel width multiplier (coefficient to reduce the number of weights by multiplying it by the number of channels in conv2d)

+With the same number of weights, the Hamming conv version has worse accuracy than the baseline ResNet 3x3, but much better than the ResNet 7x7.

 ### ImageNet
 TODO